-For stability reasons, the first term in (6.17), which corresponds to a second order centred scheme, is evaluated using the now velocity (centred in time), while the second term, which is the diffusive part of the scheme, is evaluated using the before velocity (forward in time).
-This is discussed by ? in the context of the Quick advection scheme.
+For stability reasons, the first term in (6.17), which corresponds to a second order centred scheme, is evaluated using the now velocity (centred in time), while the second term, which is the diffusion part of the scheme, is evaluated using the before velocity (forward in time).
+This is discussed by Webb et al. [1998] in the context of the Quick advection scheme.

-Note that the UBS and Quadratic Upstream Interpolation for Convective Kinematics (QUICK) schemes only differ by one coefficient.
-Substituting 1/6 with 1/8 in (6.17) leads to the QUICK advection scheme [?].
+Note that the UBS and QUICK (Quadratic Upstream Interpolation for Convective Kinematics) schemes only differ by one coefficient.
+Replacing 1/6 by 1/8 in (6.17) leads to the QUICK advection scheme [Webb et al. 1998].
 This option is not available through a namelist parameter, since the 1/6 coefficient is hard coded.
-Nevertheless it is quite easy to make the substitution in dynadv_ubs.F90 module and obtain a QUICK scheme.
+Nevertheless it is quite easy to make the substitution in the dynadv_ubs.F90 module and obtain a QUICK scheme.